rohangc/NeoVimForCPP/Readme.md

         a.
 Directory: 'nvim' and all its subdirectories.
         b. 'init.nvim-lin'.
         c. 'init.nvim-win'
         d.
-'GvimConfigure.sh'
+'NvimConfigure.sh'

     4. Invoke a "Git Shell" ("Git Bash" on Windows) and do the following:
         a.
 Navigate to your 'HOME' directory.
         b.
 Execute the script 'NvimConfigure.sh'.
         c.
+Invoke NeoVim (natively, not from a GUI lile Neovide).
-If the above script fails to install plugins, do so manually:
+        d.
+Execute the commands to install Plug-ins: ":PlugInstall".
+        e.
+Close NeoVim.
+        f.
+Invoke NeoVim/GUI like Neovide.

     5. Build 'YouCompleteMe' according to instructions on its website: http://valloric.github.io/YouCompleteMe.
         a.
 In brief, on Windows: